ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 to send packets from any source address that falls within the prefix.
 {: spacing="compact"}

+If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error handling procedure defined in
+{{Section 3.3 of HTTP-DGRAM}}.

 If an ADDRESS_ASSIGN capsule does not contain an address that was previously transmitted in another ADDRESS_ASSIGN capsule, that indicates that the address has been removed.
 An ADDRESS_ASSIGN capsule can also be empty, indicating that